 The following represents a typical journey of a patient going through IVF but may not be representative of what would best suit your situation.

-After your consult, you will come into the clinic to have a fertility assessment, which includes a series of important diagnostic tests for each individual.
+After your initial consult, you will come into the clinic to have a fertility assessment, which includes a series of important diagnostic tests for each individual.

-Once we’ve received the results of your assessment, you’ll have a treatment planning session with your physician to review all of your results and discuss options for the best path forward for you.
+Once we’ve received the results of your assessment, you’ll have a consult and treatment planning session with your physician to review all of your results and discuss options for the best path forward for you.

 Over a period of approximately 8 to 12 days, you will take injectable hormonal medications to stimulate your ovaries to produce a higher number of eggs.
 During this time, we will closely monitor your progress with blood work and internal ultrasounds.
 Once ready, you will take a trigger shot to help your eggs mature before they are retrieved.